uktrade/mbtiles-s3-server/README.md

    A set of often millions of tiles each covering a different location and different zoom level.
 These can be distributed as a single mbtiles file, but this is not the format that the Javascript library accepts.
 This on-the-fly conversion from the mbtiles file to tiles is the main feature of this server.

    The mbtiles file is a SQLite file, containing gzipped Mapbox Vector Tile tiles.
-This server leaves the un-gzipping to the browser, by sending tiles with a `content-encoding: gzip` header.
+This server leaves the un-gzipping to the browser, by sending tiles with a `content-encoding: gzip` header, which results in browser un-gzipping the tile data before it hits the Javascript.

 ## Licenses